Attraction-Repulsion clustering with applications to fairness: Parameter selection and tunning

-{The attraction-repulsion dissimilarities (\ref{k_add}) - (\ref{k_local}) introduced in Section \ref{section_mds} depend on two main sets of parameters.
-First, on several free parameters used to balance the influence of the variables $X$ and the protected variable $S$.
-Second, on the way the protected variables are labelled for the different classes, with the possibility to include different interactions between the groups.
-Here we propose some guidelines on the choice of these parameters.
-A complete example of how to select the best parameters, the best dissimilarity and the best clustering method is provided in Section \ref{CRDC}.
+The attraction-repulsion dissimilarities (\ref{k_add}) - (\ref{k_local}) introduced in Section \ref{section_mds} depend on two main sets of parameters.
+The first set consist of free parameters used to balance the influence of the variables $X$ and the protected variable $S$.
+The second set is formed by the labels for the different classes, where different encoding of the labels allows for different interactions between the groups.
+Below, we propose some guidelines on the choice of these parameters focusing on how to understand them and what their effect on diversity is.

-We stress that there are two main steps.
-First, usually the practitioner should chose values in an informed way or just define a set of possible values.
-Second, using some criteria for fairness as balance, (\ref{balance}), or an unfairness index as (\ref{unfiarness}), and some criteria for the quality of a clustering, such as average silhouette index, (\ref{silhouette}), an optimal selection of parameters an clustering methods can be done.
-This procedure is fully used in Section \ref{CRDC}.
-Here we are more concerned on how to propose values for the parameters, how to understand them and what is their effect on fairness.

 The dissimilarities we consider can be divided into two groups: (\ref{k_mult}) and (\ref{k_norm}) do not depend on the codification of the class variable, while (\ref{k_add}) and (\ref{k_local}) do depend on such a choice.
-In our method, the level of perturbation, which influences the level of fairness is imposed through the choice of the parameters in the dissimilarities.
-Choosing the parameters enables to balance fairness and the original structure of the data which may convey information that should not be erased by fairness constraints.
+In our method, the level of perturbation, which influences the level of diversity, is imposed through the choice of the parameters in the dissimilarities.
+Choosing the parameters enables us to balance diversity and the original structure of the data which may convey information that should not be erased by diversity constraints.

 Consider first dissimilarities (\ref{k_mult}) and (\ref{k_norm}).
 They rely on two parameters $u$ and $v$.
-In the multiplicative dissimilarity (\ref{k_mult}), $v$ is a parameter that measures how sudden is the change in the distance when switching from elements with different protected class to elements with same protected class.
-For $v$ large enough, $e^{-v\|S_1-S_2\|^2}$ is small when $S_1\neq S_2$, which implies that the fair dissimilarity only modifies the distance between points inside the same protected class, increasing heterogeneity of the clusters.
+In the multiplicative dissimilarity (\ref{k_mult}), $v$ is a parameter that measures how sudden the change in the distance is when switching from elements with a different protected class to elements with the same protected class.
+For $v$ large enough, $e^{-v\|S_1-S_2\|^2}$ is small when $S_1\neq S_2$, which implies that the diversity dissimilarity only modifies the distance between points inside the same protected class, increasing heterogeneity of the clusters.